 When to Seek Professional Help

 Professional help can be for those with extreme distress or avoidances impacting life satisfaction, work performance, social relationships, or daily mood.
-Online therapy options or in-person therapy are great options for working on anxiety.
+Online therapy options for anxiety or in-person therapy are great ways to get help.
 Cognitive Behavioral Therapy for social anxiety can be a great tool if you are interested in understanding the impact of your thoughts on your feelings and beliefs about meeting others.

 Final Thoughts